 We should also point out there isn’t a mini motorised tool included with this model.
-It comes with the pet model, the Hoover H-Handy 700 Pets, if this is something you’re looking for.
+You’ll need to pay more for the Hoover H-Handy 700 Pets, if this is something you’re looking for.

 Hoover H-Handy 700 Express Suction Power and Cleaning Performance

-Keep in mind that the strong suction power will fill up the small dust canister very quickly, especially when sucking up larger debris such as cereal.
+Keep in mind that the small dust canister fills up very quickly, especially when sucking up larger debris such as cereal.
 So, even though it’s powerful enough to clear up your Cheerios, you’ll need to empty it a few times to pick up a whole bowl.

 Around the Home

-The combi-tool accessory makes the Hoover H-Handy 700 Express versatile enough to tackle a range of surfaces around the home.
-Whether you want to clean sofas, textiles, or hard surfaces, the Hoover can handle most tasks.
+We also found that the combi-tool accessory makes the Hoover H-Handy 700 Express versatile enough to tackle a range of surfaces around the home.
+Whether you want to clean sofas, textiles, or hard surfaces, the Hoover can be a decent choice.

 The dusting brush is a good size for cleaning blinds, for example, while being gentle enough for a computer keyboard.
 The crevice tool is also useful for cleaning under furniture or in tight locations, while the regular nozzle is fine for floors.

-It’s a good size and weight for higher areas, and the suction is strong enough for the stickiest spider webs.
-It will manage bigger debris from a log basket without dropping any bits back out, which is quite a feat for a compact cleaner.
+It’s a good size and weight for higher areas, although we found that it struggled to clean away sticky spider webs.
+It did manage bigger debris without dropping any bits back out, however, which is quite a feat for a compact cleaner.
 Of course, the small nozzle does limit how large a job it can handle, so don’t expect to clean a whole floor with it.

-However, the rigid design is a drawback.
+We also found that the rigid design is a problem inside a car.
 Unlike a vacuum with a flexible hose, the Hoover can’t bend to get into awkward tight spots.
 At around 42cm in length, it’s harder to manipulate in small spaces.